-Passes that must be returned to us are due back at the lending library by opening time of the business day following use of the pass.
+Please note that passes that must be returned to us are due back at the lending library by opening time of the business day following the use of the pass.
 If a pass is returned late a $10.00 fee will be assessed.

 Museum & Museum Pass Information